appanp/supply-chain-fundas/supply_chain_terminology.md

 **Warehouse**: It is a physical building which stores products in containers & racks.
 There can many such warehouses in a place from which orders are fulfilled.
 A warehouse is also called a **Distribution Center**.

-**Warehouse Control System (WCS)**: It is an IT system which implements the following functions:

-- Manages many types of automated equipment: conveyor, sorters, ASRS, Pick to light, Carrousels, Print & Apply
-- Exchanges real-time communications (ms), command processing, discrete equipment signals and the optimisation of material (multiple UOML: units, cartons and pallets)
+**Warehouse Control System (WCS)**: It is an IT system which implements the following functions: (1) Manages many types of automated equipment: conveyor, sorters, ASRS, Pick to light, Carrousels, Print & Apply (2) Exchanges real-time communications (ms), command processing, discrete equipment signals and the optimisation of material (multiple UOML: units, cartons and pallets).
+For more info, refer to [this link](https://www.conveyco.com/blog/what-is-a-warehouse-control-system-wcs/) and [this link](https://hy-tek.com/resources/what-is-a-warehouse-control-system/).

-**Warehouse Execution System (WES)**: It is an IT system which does:

-- Optimise and balance how work is performed on automated equipment
-- Dynamically allocates orders based upon WCS inputs (machine language)
+**Warehouse Execution System (WES)**: It is an IT system which does: (1) Optimise and balance how work is performed on automated equipment (2) Dynamically allocates orders based upon WCS inputs (machine language).
+Warehouse Execution System (WES) is a software solution that manages and optimizes the operational processes within a warehouse or distribution center.
+It serves as a bridge between the Warehouse Management System (WMS) and the Warehouse Control System (WCS), coordinating and orchestrating the real-time execution of tasks and resources.
+For more info, refer to [this link](https://www.autostoresystem.com/insights/warehouse-execution-system-enhancing-efficiency).

 **Warehouse management System (WMS)**: It is an IT system which implements the following functionality: